google/xls/docs_src/README.md

 ~/xls$ # This is important.
 Without this step, you may experience cryptic error messages:
 ~/xls$ sudo apt install python3-distutils python3-dev libtinfo5 python-is-python3

-~/xls$ # We're also going to update the Python/pip dependency lock file for your Python ~/xls$ # version, since it's locked to one version by default.
-Without this, you may ~/xls$ # also experience cryptic error messages.
-~/xls$ bazel run -c opt -- //xls/dependency_support:pip_requirements.update

 ~/xls$ # Now build/test in optimized build mode.
 ~/xls$ # If you don't plan on using the C++ frontend, which is not needed to get started, ~/xls$ # use this command line: